ms-iot/BusProviders/Microsoft.IoT.Lightning.Providers/README.md

 SpiDevice SpiDisplay = controller.GetDevice(settings);
 ```
 Checking for the Lightning (DMAP) driver
-Itís also a good practice to verify if the required Lightning provider is installed before calling the provider APIs.
-That way dual-mode code could be written; e.g. hereís the code for GPIO.
+It‚Äôs also a good practice to verify if the required Lightning provider is installed before calling the provider APIs.
+That way dual-mode code could be written; e.g. here‚Äôs the code for GPIO.
 The same pattern can be used for all other providers:
 ```C#
 GpioController gpioController;
 bool isLightningEnabled = Provider.IsLightningEnabled;